Funding for our Australian aid projects comes from the Harold Mitchell Foundation and the Bill & Melinda Gates

 The Aid Profiles also serve as a shortlist for the Mitchell Humanitarian Award.
 This new accolade, awarded annually, includes a $10,000 donation to a charity of the awardee’s choice.
 The first winner of the award was Dr Robyn Alders, announced in February 2017 at the Australasian Aid Conference.
 The second winner, the Fiji Women’s Crisis Centre, was announced at the 2018 Australasian Aid Conference.
-This project is made possible with the generous support of the Harold Mitchell Foundation and the Bill & Melinda Gates Foundation.
+This project is made possible with the generous support of the Harold Mitchell Foundation.
 Nominations for both the Award and the Aid Profiles are invited – please send to email@example.com.

 Devpolicy researchers and collaborators work in a range of partnerships with important Papua New Guinea institutions, principally the University of Papua New Guinea (UPNG) and the National Research Institute (NRI).
 The PNG Project provides the framework for linking together the diverse range of ongoing research and educational efforts that we are engaged in, including the projects which follow below.
 The main funder for this work is the Australian aid program.

 Devpolicy leads a partnership between UPNG’s School of Business and Public Policy (SBPP) and Crawford School of Public Policy, supported by the Australian aid program under the Pacific Leadership and Governance Precinct.
-The focus of the partnership, which is managed by Dr Mike Cookson, is on faculty strengthening; developing collaborative research and outreach; and supporting faculty and student exchanges between UPNG and ANU.
-We currently have five staff based at UPNG SBPP: Ms Tatia Currie, Dr Manoj Pandey, Dr Marcel Schröder, Dr Lhawang Ugyel and Dr Amanda Watson.
+The focus of the partnership is on faculty strengthening; developing collaborative research and outreach; and supporting faculty and student exchanges between UPNG and ANU.
+We currently have five staff based at UPNG SBPP: Mr Dek Sum, Dr Manoj Pandey, Dr Bao Nguyen, Dr Lhawang Ugyel and Dr Amanda Watson.

 Education and health case studies

 Building on the Promoting Effective Public Expenditure (PEPE) Project (2012-2015), Dr Grant Walton is leading case study research on selected schools and health facilities in PNG in partnership with colleagues at UPNG.
 This research is expected to develop a more nuanced understanding of the geographical, economic, social and administrative factors that shape performance in service delivery settings.

 Family and sexual violence